 Did you know one in six Australians has hearing loss?
 Sadly, however, Australians take on average six to eight years from when they first start noticing problems until they take action in regards to their hearing.

 It is often a partner or family member that ‘gently encourages’ a loved one to get their hearing checked as untreated hearing loss often affects those around us more.
 Besides the obvious impact hearing loss can have on our relationships, have you ever considered how hearing loss can affect your overall health?
-With Hearing Awareness Week beginning on February 25, we thought it was timely to discuss the influence hearing has on our brains and the rest of our body.
+With Hearing Awareness Week 2019 beginning on March 3, we thought it was timely to discuss the influence hearing has on our brains and the rest of our body.

 Many prevalent health conditions among seniors and baby boomers have a very strong link with hearing loss.
 Regardless of how young or old you are, the diagnosis and treatment of hearing loss is critical to maintain and restore wellness and may even prevent more serious health conditions.
 While many think of hearing loss as an inevitable part of the ageing process, it should not be considered a benign condition that is passively accepted or ignored.
 We know today that the consequences of untreated hearing loss can have a far-reaching and devastating impact.

 So let’s look at 10 facts about hearing loss and its impact on our health:

 - Untreated hearing loss can increase your risk of developing Dementia by up to five times.

 - Hearing loss is twice as common in adults with Type 2 Diabetes.